 Lead generation is the process of converting prospects into people who are interested in your products and services.
 It falls within the second stage (convert) of the b2b inbound marketing funnel.
 More specifically, once you’ve got the initial attention of your prospects, you’re looking to convert them into your leads.

 Inbound marketing, on the other hand, takes a more comprehensive approach.
 It entails creating appealing content that contains information your prospects might be interested in.
-Then use that content to find people who’re interested in your business and have given their contact details.
+Then use that content to find people interested in your business and have given their contact details.
 Alternatively, you trade off content for the contact details of those individuals.

-Once you have your leads, you nurture them up by forming a meaningful connection and continue providing more value, with the final goal of converting your lead into a customer.
+Once you have your leads, you nurture them by forming a meaningful connection and continue providing more value, with the final goal of converting your lead into a customer.

 The bottom line is that B2B lead generation is just a part of inbound marketing strategy, without being exclusive to it.
 Just like that, lead generation can fit other marketing strategies and models such as outbound marketing, growth marketing, and more.

 Inbound marketing is a content marketing strategy that aims to entice users, not actively pursue them to market products and services.

 Crafting an effective inbound strategy can be time-intensive.
 However, the cost-effectiveness and returns on investment make it worthwhile for every business type.That said, if you have a small team and you’re new to inbound marketing, automation software might ease you up on implementing strategy.
 From automating your email sequencing to triggering actions, automation tools can help you engage with your target audience on autopilot.